Visiting

 • If travelling by public transport, the most direct route is to take the L2 (Randwick) light rail and get off at the UNSW High Street stop.
 As you enter UNSW from High Street, walk straight ahead for about 100m and you will see the Samuels building on your left where the museum is located.

 • If you are driving, the closest visitor parking is the Botany St carpark (entrance via Gate 11).
-Parking details can be found here.
+Parking details can be found here, opens in a new window.

 School excursions